The Patterdale Shepherd is a hybrid of the purebred Patterdale Terrier and the purebred German Shepherd.

 Another way you can locate reputable breeders is by going to breed clubs and organizations.
 When you meet with the breeders, take note of their personal qualities.

-They should be caring and likeable people.
+They should be caring and likable people.
 They should care about where their puppies go.
 The more of a hard time they give you, the better!

 Their facilities should be clean, welcoming, safe, and well-kept.
 The dogs and the puppies should be well-behaved and in good health condition.